Church of Divine Mercy, Penang: Current status

-Currently, the Church of Divine Mercy caters to about 2,500 Catholics residing in the Bayan Lepas area (also serving the Catholic staff based in the Penang International Airport and also nearby industrial factories as well as their dependents and relatives, both local Penangites as well as migrants from across the country and to a lesser extent, expatriates).
+Currently, the Church of Divine Mercy caters to about 2,500 Catholics residing in the Bayan Lepas area (also serving the Catholic staff based in the Penang International Airport and nearby industrial factories, as well as their dependents and relatives, both local Penangites and migrants from across the country and, to a lesser extent, expatriates).
 The church's capacity currently seats 900 parishioners.
-The Christian Community Centre has a hall, meeting rooms and classrooms to cater for talks and sessions and also a priests residence.
+The Christian Community Centre has a hall, meeting rooms, and classrooms to cater for talks and sessions.
+It also provides residence for the priests.

 The parish priest is Rev Fr.
 Martin Arlando.